-H(1)(a) “Individually identifiable health information” means information which identifies an individual or which could be used to identify an individual; which has been collected from an individual and created or received by a health care provider, health plan, employer, or health care clearinghouse; and which relates to the past, present or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual.
+H(1)(a) “Individually identifiable health information.”
+“Individually identifiable health information” means information that identifies an individual or that could be used to identify an individual; that has been collected from an individual and created or received by a health care provider, health plan, employer, or health care clearinghouse; and that relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual.

-H(1)(b) “Qualified protective order” means an order of the court, by stipulation of the parties to the litigation, or otherwise that prohibits the parties from using or disclosing individually identifiable health information for any purpose other than the litigation for which such information was requested and which requires the return to the original custodian of such information or the destruction of the individually identifiable health information (including all copies made) at the end of the litigation.
+H(1)(b) “Qualified protective order.”
+“Qualified protective order” means an order of the court, by stipulation of the parties to the litigation or otherwise, that prohibits the parties from using or disclosing individually identifiable health information for any purpose other than the litigation for which the information was requested and that requires the return to the original custodian of the information or the destruction of the individually identifiable health information (including all copies made) at the end of the litigation.

-H(2) Mode of Compliance.
+H(2) Procedure.
 Individually identifiable health information may be obtained by subpoena only as provided in this section.
 However, if disclosure of any requested records is restricted or otherwise limited by state or federal law, then the protected records shall not be disclosed in response to the subpoena unless the requesting party has complied with the applicable law.

-H(2)(a) The attorney for the party issuing a subpoena requesting production of individually identifiable health information must serve the custodian or other keeper of such information either with a qualified protective order or with an affidavit or declaration together with attached supporting documentation demonstrating that:
+H(2)(a) Supporting documentation.
+The attorney for the party issuing a subpoena requesting production of individually identifiable health information must serve the custodian or other keeper of that information either with a qualified protective order or with an affidavit or declaration together with attached supporting documentation demonstrating that:

-H(2)(c) Except as provided in subsection (4) of this section, when a subpoena is served upon a custodian of individually identifiable health information in an action in which the entity or person is not a party, and the subpoena requires the production of all or part of the records of the entity or person relating to the care or treatment of an individual, it is sufficient compliance therewith if a custodian delivers by mail or otherwise a true and correct copy of all of the records responsive to the subpoena within five days after receipt thereof.
-Delivery shall be accompanied by an affidavit or a declaration as described in subsection (3) of this section.
+H(2)(c) Time for compliance.
+Except as provided in subsection H(4) of this rule, when a subpoena is served upon a custodian of individually identifiable health information in an action in which the entity or person is not a party, and the subpoena requires the production of all or part of the records of the entity or person relating to the care or treatment of an individual, it is sufficient compliance with the subpoena if a custodian delivers by mail or otherwise a true and correct copy of all of the records responsive to the subpoena within 5 days after receipt thereof.
+Delivery shall be accompanied by an affidavit or a declaration as described in subsection H(3) of this rule.

-H(2)(f) For purposes of this section, the subpoena duces tecum to the custodian of the records may be served by first class mail.
-Service of subpoena by mail under this section shall not be subject to the requirements of subsection (3) of section D.
+H(2)(f) Service of subpoena.
+For purposes of this section, the subpoena duces tecum to the custodian of the records may be served by first class mail.
+Service of subpoena by mail under this section shall not be subject to the requirements of subsection D(3) of this rule.

 H(3) Affidavit or declaration of custodian of records.

-H(3)(a) The records described in subsection (2) of this section shall be accompanied by the affidavit or declaration of a custodian of the records, stating in substance each of the following:
+H(3)(a) Content.
+The records described in subsection H(2) of this rule shall be accompanied by the affidavit or declaration of a custodian of the records, stating in substance each of the following:

 H(3)(a)(i) that the affiant or declarant is a duly authorized custodian of the records and has authority to certify records;